Jean-Pierre Habicht, MD, PhD

 After completing the training, you should have:

-- Awareness of up-to-date knowledge about IYCF.
+- Awareness of up-to-date knowledge about IYCF and nutrition for women.

 - Ability to recommend appropriate IYCF research, programmes, and policies to supervisors, partners, and national governments.